Only Angels Have Wings: Release and reception

 Twelve days after the film's final re-shoots were completed, Only Angels Have Wings premiered in Los Angeles at the Pantages Theater on May 10, 1939.
 Its official world premiere occurred the next day at Radio City Music Hall.
 It was heavily promoted by Columbia Studios and ended up making $143,000 on its initial two-week run at radio City Music Hall, and earned over one million dollars overall.
 It was the third-highest-grossing film of 1939.
 The film was also Rita Hayworth's breakout role and helped make her a major Hollywood star, with Hayworth appearing on the cover of Look magazine after the film's success.

 Only Angels Have Wings received good reviews on its release, with Abel Green of Variety comparing it favorably to Flight From Glory and praised Barthelmess's performance.
 Frank S. Nugent in his review for The New York Times focused on the excitement found in the aerial scenes, also recognizing the talents of the star-studded cast, "Mr. Hawks has staged his flying sequences brilliantly ...
 He has made proper use of the amiable performing talents of Mr. Grant, Miss Arthur, Thomas Mitchell, Mr. Barthelmess, Sig Rumann and the rest."

-Only Angels have Wings was later selected as one of 12 films representing the U.S. at the first Cannes Film Festival.
+Only Angels Have Wings was later selected as one of 12 films representing the U.S. at the first Cannes Film Festival.
 However, the festival was canceled in light of events leading up to World War II.

-On Metacritic, the film holds a score of 86 out of 100, based on 10 critics, indicating "universal acclaim."
+On Metacritic, the film holds a score of 86 out of 100, based on 10 critics, indicating "universal acclaim".

 Radio adaptations

-Two weeks after the film's premiere, Only Angels Have Wings was adapted as a one-hour radio play for the May 29, 1939 broadcast of Lux Radio Theatre.
+Two weeks after the film's premiere, Only Angels Have Wings was adapted as a one-hour radio play for the May 29, 1939, broadcast of Lux Radio Theatre.
 The film's principal actors, Cary Grant, Jean Arthur, Rita Hayworth, Richard Barthelmess and Thomas Mitchell all reprised their roles.
 Orson Welles headlined a radio adaptation on The Campbell Playhouse on February 25, 1940, that starred Welles and Joan Blondell.

 Awards and honors

-Roy Davidson and Edwin C. Hahn were nominated for the first-time Best Effects, Special Effects.
+Roy Davidson and Edwin C. Hahn were nominated for the first-time Academy Award for Best Effects, Special Effects.
+Only Angels Have Wings was on a preliminary list of submissions from the studios for an Academy Award for Cinematography (Black-and-White) but was not nominated.

 Legacy

-Only Angels Have Wings has become thought of as one of Hawks's best films, with Dave Kehr calling it the "equilibrium point" of Hawks's career, bridging themes developed in his early films of the 1930s to some of his darker films of the 1940s and 1950s.
+Only Angels Have Wings has become thought of as one of Hawks's best films, with Dave Kehr calling it the "equilibrium point" of Hawks's career, bridging themes developed in his early films of the 1930s to some of his darker films of the '40s and '50s.
 Film critics at Cahiers du Cinéma also praised the film in the 1950s as a quintessential support of the auteur theory.

-American film critic Mike D’Angelo has cited Only Angels Have Wings as his favorite film of all time, gifting a rare 100/100 rating and describing the film as “a tour de force of shifting dynamics.”